Beeban Kidron: Film career

-In 2007 she made a documentary about neighbour and friend, the sculptor Antony Gormley.
+In 2007, she made a documentary about neighbour and friend, the sculptor Antony Gormley.
 Kidron and her husband, playwright and author of Billy Elliot, Lee Hall, began work on Hippie Hippie Shake, a film about the Oz magazine trials.
-The film was shot in 2009 with Sienna Miller and Cillian Murphy; however Kidron and Hall left during post-production, citing artistic differences with the producers.
+The film was shot in 2009 with Sienna Miller and Cillian Murphy; however, Kidron and Hall left during post-production, citing artistic differences with the producers.

 Kidron spent much of 2010 in Southern India researching and shooting a documentary on the Devadasi.
 Sex, Death and the Gods premiered on BBC 4 as part of the Storyville series.

-In 2013 Kidron directed the documentary InRealLife, a co-production between Cross Street Films and Studio Lambert.
+In 2013, Kidron directed the documentary InRealLife, a co-production between Cross Street Films and Studio Lambert.
 The film explored teenagers and their relationship to the internet.
 It was this film that acted as a catalyst for her campaign work around children's rights in the online world.

 Following a period away from feature films, Kidron produced the Stephen Frears-directed Victoria & Abdul, which was released in 2017.
 It was the first feature film produced by Cross Street Films, and starred Judi Dench as Queen Victoria and Ali Fazal as Abdul Karim.
 To Wong Foo, Thanks for Everything!
-Julie Newmar was rereleased in 2019 and was named by the New York Times as among the top ten comedies on Netflix.
+Julie Newmar was re-released in 2019 and was named by The New York Times as among the top ten comedies on Netflix.

+In 2025, Kidron appeared in the BBC documentary Hunting the Online Sex Predators, where she met with presenter James Blake to discuss the dangers of social media.
+She highlighted how users can be just two clicks away from accessing child abuse content online.

 Filmclub and Into Film

 Kidron started Filmclub in September 2006 with Lindsey Makie.
 Filmclub is an educational charity which sets up after-school film clubs in schools in England and Wales.
 The scheme is free to all state primary and secondary schools.
 The organisation was founded in September 2006, and after a successful pilot in 2007 launched by then Chancellor Gordon Brown, Filmclub officially launched across the country in June 2009.

 Filmclub gives children from participating schools access to thousands of films and organises school visits by professionals from within the film industry.
 Pupils are encouraged to watch a diverse range of films including blockbusters, classics, black and white movies and foreign language titles, and to review the films they watch on the organisation's website (www.filmclub.org).
-The clubs are generally run by teachers or a similar education professional, but may also be led by older pupils, often from a school's 6th Form.
+The clubs are generally run by teachers or a similar education professional, but may also be led by older pupils, often from a school's Sixth Form.

 In 2013, Filmclub merged with First Light to become the film-based charity, Into Film.
 As well as running film clubs in schools, Into Film runs a youth film festival and youth film awards.

 Kidron talks of the journey of Filmclub in her TED talk, The Shared Wonder of Film.